DEA Form 363 - New Application for Registration

 Debt collection information is mandatory pursuant to the Debt Collection Improvement Act of 1996.

-METHOD OF PAYMENT - Indicate the desired method of payment.
+Indicate the desired method of payment.
 Make checks payable to "Drug Enforcement Administration".
 Third-party checks or checks drawn on foreign banks will not be accepted.
+FEES ARE NON-REFUNDABLE.

 Authorization to Convert Your Check: